gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 >**Note:**
 We will see where `sentinel['failover_timeout']` is defined later.

-The `failover_timeout` variable has a lot of different use cases, according to the official documentation:
+The `failover_timeout` variable has a lot of different use cases.
+According to the official documentation:

 - The time needed to re-start a failover after a previous failover was